ambrogio-dev/yn-agi-voip-push-notifications/README.md

 ## Logs

-There are two relevant logs you can observe:
+There are four relevant logs you can observe:

 1. System: